syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-to-Image.md

 ---
-title: Convert PDF to Image| Syncfusion
+title: Convert PDF to Image| Syncfusion&reg;
 description: Learn how to convert a PDF to Image with easy steps using PDFToImageConverter library.
 platform: file-formats
 control: PDF to image